 Impacts and Results

-• Safely managed over 60 metric tons of waste through program technical assistance and grantee activities, with nearly half recovered or diverted from disposal.
+• Safely managed over 180 metric tons of waste through program technical assistance and grantee activities, with nearly half recovered or diverted from disposal.

 Program Grantees

 • In 2021 and 2022, Small Island Geographic Society (SIGS) conducted social and behavior change research in the Greater Malé area to learn about residents’ behaviors with respect to single-use plastics, what they understand about solid waste management and plastic waste, and their awareness of the Maldives’ single-use plastics phase-out policy.
-The research led to recommendations for local government incentive programs and future social and behavior change strategies—and is featured in a six-part docu-series that profiled 12 Maldivian families’ journey to reduce single-use plastics.
+The research led to recommendations for local government incentive programs and future social and behavior change strategies—and was featured in a six-part docu-series that profiled 12 Maldivian families’ journey to reduce single-use plastics.

 Videos